asyncapi/converter-js/README.md

 ## Conversion 2.x.x to 3.x.x

-Converting to version `3.x.x` from `2.x.x` has several assumptions that should be know before converting:
+Conversion to version `3.x.x` from `2.x.x` has several assumptions that should be know before converting:

 - the input must be valid AsyncAPI document.
 - external references are not resolved and converted, they remain untouched, even if they are incorrect.